 Pay As You Earn or PAYE is the system of collecting taxes within a tax year through your wages.
-The tax year starts on6 April of the present year and ends on 5 April the next year.
+The tax year starts on6 April of the present year and ends on the 5th April the next year.

 Three parties are involved in the entire process – you, your employer and HMRC.
 If there are discrepancies in your tax code or the tax deduction itself, you can complain to either your employer or HMRC.